xiaxiuyang/multivalent_linker_mediated_interaction/README.md

 1. **`pair_interaction/`** – a pure-Python package that computes pairwise PAE-PAE interactions mediated by multivalent electron-equivalent (EE) linkers for *arbitrary valency*.
 2. **`mc_simulation/`** – a C++ Monte Carlo (MC) simulator capable of many-body EE-mediated interactions, suitable for large-scale off-lattice simulations.
-3. Jupyter/command-line **examples** to reproduce all figures and key results in the paper.

 The code is fully open-source under the MIT license.